In 1974, Bill Clinton said President Richard Nixon should resign for lying to government officials.

-Origins: The irony of discovering that President William Jefferson Clinton — who told bald-faced lies to the public about his relationship with intern Monica Lewinsky — had once criticized President Nixon for “lying” and “betraying the trust of the American people” is obvious.
-The wording of what he said has been exaggerated to heighten that irony, however.
-The Arkansas Gazette reported the following statements by Bill Clinton — then a law professor at the University of Arkansas (and a candidate for Arkansas' Third Congressional District) — on
+The irony of discovering that President William Jefferson Clinton, who lied to the public about his relationship with intern Monica Lewinsky, had once criticized President Nixon for “lying” and “betraying the trust of the American people” is obvious.
+Although Clinton did express that sentiment, the wording of what he said has been exaggerated to heighten that irony, however.

 [There is] no question that an admission of making false statements to government officials and interfering with the FBI and the CIA is an impeachable offense.